Prisoners' Round (after Gustave Doré): Creation and interpretation

 Although the original was created by Gustave Doré, Van Gogh worked on The Prisoners' Round from a more distinct woodblock reproduction by Héliodore Pisan, from a Dutch magazine, De Katholieke Illustratie (6 (1872–1873), no. 45, p.
 357).

 The painting depicts a group of prisoners walking in a circle around a claustrophobic prison yard, surrounded by brick walls with a few small arched windows high up.
 The prisoners are parading past detectives so they would remember the criminal's faces.
 The work is dominated by depressing tones of blue and green in the shadowy depths of the yard, with splashes of red on the better lit bricks above, and two small white butterflies higher up.
 One prisoner at the front of the group, without a cap, whose features may resemble Vincent's, has turned his head to look out at the viewer.
 The scene recalls Van Gogh's own detention, and his psychological isolation.

-The scene also recalls Oscar Wilde’s poem The Ballad of Reading Gaol, which includes the lines: “I walked, with other souls in pain / Within another ring / And was wondering if the man had done / A great or little thing.”
-The endless circular walk of the prisoners similarly highlights how trapped they are.

 Van Gogh wrote to his brother Theo that he found it difficult to execute this work and his painting of Men Drinking (after Honoré Daumier).